Port Melbourne Football Club: Club song

+Keep your eye on the Red and the Blue.

 2011 season

 In 2011, Port Melbourne completed a perfect season, winning all eighteen home-and-away games, then three finals matches, culminating in a 56-point win against Williamstown in the Grand Final.
-It was the first perfect season in the VFA/VFL first division since 1918.
+It was the first perfect season in the VFA/VFL first division since 1918, and the first to not be shortened by war.

-Team of the Century
+Team of the century

-The Port Melbourne Team of the Century was selected in August 2003:
+The Port Melbourne team of the century was selected in August 2003: